-- Potential for translational opportunities especially towards bettering the treatment of women’s health conditions
+- Translational opportunities especially towards bettering the treatment of women’s health conditions

-- Allowable costs for MLSC funds: equipment, research supplies and reagents (no minimum dollar amount), purchase of hardware and software, generation of data via core facilities, salaries, consultants, and overhead/indirect expenses.
+- Allowable costs for MLSC funds: equipment, research supplies and reagents (no minimum dollar amount), purchase of hardware and software, data generated via core facilities, salaries, consultants, and overhead/indirect expenses.

 - Together salaries, consultants, and overhead/indirect expenses cannot exceed $100,000 and overhead/indirect expenses cannot exceed 15% of the total award ($39,130 for an award of $300,000).

-- Non-fundable expenses include: paying off debt, paying board members, paying for operating costs such as rent, utilities and activities funded by other funding sources.
+- Non-fundable expenses include: paying for operating costs such as utilities and activities funded by other funding sources.

 - Following execution of the grant agreement, funds will be provided on a reimbursement basis to the Awardees based on the terms of the Grant Agreement.